vinhed/Image-Maker/README.md

 1. Install Python 3.6
 2. Download ImageMaker.py from the project
+3. Place your small images in Collection
-3. Use "python ImageMaker.exe -s" for setup
+4. Use "python ImageMaker.exe -s" for setup

 Syntax

 python ImageMaker.exe [Image Name] [Images in width] [Images in height] [Output width]

-[Image Name] - Name of primary image
+[Image Name] - Path of primary image

 [Images in width] - Small images in width

 [Images in height] - Small images in height

 [Output width] - Width of output image